Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.
+- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets concede 40.8 rebounds per contest, best in the NBA.
+- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per game.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.
+- Looking at assists, the Nuggets have given up 25.7 per contest, 15th in the NBA.

 Bam Adebayo vs. the Nuggets